 These are the same things just with different names.
 A thick fat tortilla, fried or grilled, cut in two and stuffed with different kinds of “guisado” (delicious stewed meat or vegetables).

 Made with either yellow or purple corn which gives a different colour to the tortilla.

 Ultra-crispy fried pork skin chunks sold in markets or in carts on the street.
 Very common everywhere in Mexico and eaten as snacks always with a delicious, spicy jalapeño sauce.

-You will also find delicious fresh squeezed juices on the street.
+You will also find delicious agua frescas which are refreshing drinks made with sweetened fruit juice and a squeeze of lime and our favourite has to be the watermelon one!
+You will also all sorts of fresh-squeezed juices on the street.
 The most common breakfast drink is normally orange or grapefruit juice or mixed with carrots, pineapple, and/or apple.

 Sign Up For Our Free Guide to Mexican Classics